-In North Carolina, a rental agreement becomes valid once a landlord and tenant agree to follow the terms of a written or oral lease agreement.
-Once this step is completed, North Carolina Landlord-Tenant Laws automatically grant both parties certain rights and responsibilities.
+In North Carolina, a rental agreement becomes valid once both the landlord and tenant agree to follow the terms of a written or oral lease agreement.
+Once this step is completed, North Carolina landlord-tenant laws automatically grant both parties certain rights and responsibilities.

-As a landlord, it’s crucial that you familiarize yourself with the provisions of these laws in order to avoid future potential legal issues with your tenants.
+As a landlord in North Carolina, it’s crucial that you familiarize yourself with the provisions of these laws in order to avoid future potential legal issues with your tenant.
 The following is a basic overview of the North Carolina landlord-tenant law.

 Required Landlord Disclosures in North Carolina

 The following are the mandatory disclosures that you must provide to your North Carolina tenant.
 These should be stated in the rental agreement.

 This is a federal law that specifically targets rental properties built prior to 1978.

 According to North Carolina law, you have to disclose that you charge a late rent fee in the lease.
 If your North Carolina tenant fails to pay on time and they have unpaid rent, you can implement added fees for late collection.
 Make sure you state this in the rental agreement.

 You must notify your tenant whenever water contaminant levels exceed the state’s guidelines.